zyprexh/Arweave-Academy/README.md

 **Module 1: Understanding Arweave**

 1. Intro to Arweave | [Learn](https://academy.developerdao.com/tracks/arweave-101/1)
+    - What is Arweave?
+    - How does Arweave Work?
+    - Permanent Storage Through Consensus and The Endowment
+    - Arweave Transactions
+    - Smart Contracts as Add-Ons

 2. Storing Data on Arweave | [Learn](https://academy.developerdao.com/tracks/arweave-101/3)
+    - How to Store Small Files on Arweave?
+    - What are Popular Arweave Bundling Services and SDKs?
+    - What are Popular Arweave Wallets?

 3. Why should developers care about Arweave？| [Learn]()

 | Task | Topic | Status |